-Looking to muddy-up the bon vivant “posh” of last week’s Gatsby fête with racier elements?
+Looking to muddy-up the bon vivant “posh” of a Gatsby fête with racier elements?
 Invite Hemingway to join your Fitzgerald!
 After all, they were ‘besties’ back on the Seine-scene!

 Of course, nothing conjures the ‘Raucous Twenties’ like a snazzy soundtrack of vintage jazz and old-school blues behind images of flappers and bearcats drinking ‘giggle-water’ in Blind Pigs* shouting “butt me!” to nearby bimbos**.
 Start your rager right with a dramatic and impressive display of French tradition: sabrage.